 Dr. Dale Tampke is Assistant Provost for Student Academic Services at Loyola University Chicago.
 Dale has held a variety of administrative positions including Dean of Undergraduate Studies at the University of North Texas and Assistant Provost for Undergraduate Retention at Ohio University.
 In addition to his administrative work at Loyola, Dale is Clinical Professor of Education, teaching in the Higher Education area.
 He has also held faculty appointments as Research Associate Professor of Counseling and Higher Education at the University of North Texas and Assistant Professor of Higher Education (affiliate) at Ohio University.

-Dale presents frequently on student retention issues at conferences such as the National Symposium on Student Retention, FYE, ACUHO-I, and NASPA.
+Dale presents frequently on student retention and assessment issues at conferences such as the National Symposium on Student Retention, FYE, ACUHO-I, and NASPA.
 His professional activities include involvement in the American Association of Colleges and Universities (AAC&U), the Consortium for Student Retention and Data Exchange (CSRDE), National Academic Advising Association (NACADA), the National Association of Student Personnel Administrators (NASPA), the Association of Deans and Directors of University Colleges, and the First Year Experience Conference.
 He serves on the editorial boards of the Journal of the First Year Experience and Students in Transition, the Journal of College and University Student Housing, and the Journal of Student Affairs Research and Practice.

 What is a live webinar?